mjstraughan/CubingHistory/docs/BlindfoldSolving/Methods/VoidSwap.md

 ## Pochmann's Proposal

 In November 2005, Stefan Pochmann suggested a similar idea of swapping edges and corners while cycling centers [^pochmann-2005-1].
-Pochmann's version swapped the edges at UR and UL and cycled the S slice centers, and the corner swap phase involved the UBL and DFR corners and the equivalent of M2 E' or x2 y on the centers.
+Pochmann provided various algorithms for the community to choose from that each may swap different edge or corner locations, and cycle the centers in a different way.
 However, the idea received no further development to find more ergonomic algorithms or to place on a webpage or document for further promotion [^pochmann-2005-2].
 Additional development was hindered at the time due to limitations of available algorithm generating software.
 The less ergonomic algorithm quality likely prevented the idea from having a more positive community reception, and possibly being the reason that the idea wasn't further documented.

 <ImageCollage
 images={[